taha-abbasi/pizza-pets-docs-guide-how-to/game-mechanics/poop-management.md

 ## Final Thoughts 🐾

 Poop management is vital to your pet’s survival.
 By understanding when and how poop impacts heart health, using showers effectively, and anticipating poop events with the stats menu, you can keep your Pizza Pet thriving.
 Stay vigilant, clean that poop, and remember: **Satoshi wouldn’t let poop stack, so neither should you!**

+👇 Up next: **Evolution Stages**—discover how your Pizza Pet grows, evolves, and transforms through the stages of its life cycle.
+Understanding evolution is key to keeping your pet alive and unlocking its full potential!